florinmihu31/Prefix-AST/README.md

 ### Description

-* Homework for the Assembly Languages course which aimed to calcute a mathematical expression, after reading an abstract syntactic tree containing operands and operators.
+* Homework for the Assembly Languages course which aimed to calculate a mathematical expression, after reading an abstract syntactic tree containing operands and operators.

 ### Languages